-The Company will match 50% of your contribution, up to 3% of your Earnings, with a \$8,250.00 maximum per year.
+The Company will match 50% of your Group RRSP or DCPP contribution up to 3% of your Earnings, with a \$8,250.00 maximum per year.

 Can I make voluntary contributions?

 You may make voluntary contributions, by payroll deduction, in any amount you choose.